kgdunn/pid-book/design-analysis-experiments/full-factorial-designs/analysis-by-least-squares-modelling.rst

 .. youtube:: https://www.youtube.com/watch?v=f8HFKO7iGVU&list=PLHUnYbefLmeOPRuT1sukKmRyOVd4WSxJE&index=39

-Let's review the original system (the one with little interaction) and analyze the experimental data using a least squares model.
+Let's review the :ref:`original system (the one with little interaction) <DOE-two-level-factorials>` and analyze the experimental data using a least squares model.
 We represent the original data here, with the baseline conditions:

 	.. tabularcolumns:: |l|c|c||c|